 The Athens Science Observer writing staff is composed of a dedicated group of volunteers from Athens, Georgia and abroad.
 Most of us are doctorate, masters, and undergraduate students at the University of Georgia and though we have backgrounds in a variety of scientific fields we all share a vision to promote the understanding and appreciation of science and the vital role it plays in human advancement.

-David Stein, Co-Editor-in-Chief
+David Stein, Co-Editor-in-Chief.

 Kendall Clay, Associate Editor.
-Kendall Clay is a second-year Neuroscience PhD student in the Roberts-Galbraith lab.
+Kendall Clay is a Neuroscience PhD student in the Roberts-Galbraith lab.
 She studies genes responsible for the function and maintenance of dopaminergic neurons in planarians.
 Her main interests include genetics, disease, and regeneration.
 Outside of the lab, Kendall enjoys singing, embroidering, and hanging out with her cat, Baby.

 Riley Thoen, Associate Editor.
 Riley is a PhD student in the Department of Plant Biology.
 He received his B.A. in honors biology from Gustavus Adolphus College in Saint Peter, MN.
 Riley’s research aims to understand how habitat fragmentation and climate change influence plant conservation through effects on the ecology and evolution of populations.
 Currently, his research highlights how climate change is affecting stress-adapted plant populations on Georgia’s granitic outcrops.
 If he’s not in the field doing his research, you’ll find Riley watching marble races.